• Skip to primary navigation

 ×

-by Allison Campbell · Last updated Sep 10, 2024 · This post may contain affiliate links · 1 Comment
+by Allison Campbell · Last updated Mar 3, 2026 · This post may contain affiliate links · Leave a Comment

 Jump to Recipe

-Crisp, juicy Granny Smith apples are the star player in this delightful and simple apple cake recipe along with Greek yogurt, brown sugar and a touch of cinnamon.
-This seriously is the BEST apple cake recipe!
+Crisp, juicy Granny Smith apples are the star player in this delightful and simple apple yogurt cake recipe, along with a little brown sugar and a touch of cinnamon.
+The yogurt adds moisture and a subtle tang that balances the sweetness, and the recipe is kept light with oil instead of butter.

 Apple cake dusted with powdered sugar on a white plate atop a brown wood table.

 Whenever I have a surplus of apples on hand, I know exactly what to do with them.
-Make apple cake. 😉 This apple recipe with yogurt is not too sweet which makes it a lovely breakfast or brunch treat and, of course, it's an apple lover's dream dessert.
+Make apple cake!
+(Or this apple crisp.) 😉 This apple cake recipe with yogurt is not too sweet which makes it a lovely breakfast or brunch treat and, of course, it's an apple lover's dream dessert.
 Its old-fashioned bakery aroma alone makes baking it so worth it!

 🌿 Ingredients